tluck/OS-X-Voodoo-PS2-Controller/README.md

-## This repo is a fork of VoodooPS2Controller by RehabMan
+## This repo is a fork of Tlucks fork of VoodooPS2Controller by RehabMan

-## The mods are specific to the Lenovo T420 and Lenovo T460 ThinkPad models
+## The MOD is just for the T560 and similar to TLucks Repo for the T460
-The T420 and T460 mods have settings in various Info.plist files The T460 mods are code changes to support the new ClickPad as well as the 3 physical buttons
+The T560 modifications will be done to have a good Touchpad, Trackpad experience.
+Beside that, the Special Keys will work properly.

+As i said it WILL be.
+I havent changed anything yet.

 ### Current Build Environment